vishnupriyapesu/pes_pd/README.md

 for the above netlist there is 100 % utilization and utlization factor is 1
-> if this  the case we cannot add extra components to the die since there is no spcae in die (i.e., utlization is 100%)
+> if this  the case we cannot add extra components(for optimization) to the die since there is no spcae in die (i.e., utlization is 100%)

 > so in many cases we will keep utilization factor approximately 0.5 or 0.6.